top of page

 The ice ages since 400 M years ago, required species to adapt quickly in order to thrive.
 The ice ages forced animals to migrate in response to climate change which probably made it difficult for new predators to get established.
 Humans became effective predators, very different from the Great Apes.
 This helped the early humans to thrive.

 By 200Ky ago homo sapiens appeared with 99.5% of the DNA of the common Great Ape ancestor.
 The earliest homosapiens skeleton "Omo1" was from 195K years ago, dated by Argon levels in the local environment, was found in Ethiopia.
 Prime distinguishing feature in skeleton is facial shape within the brain case; smaller jaw bone, rounder brain case, brow ridge.
 Structures have been confirmed through DNA.
+The Neandertal DNA branch had emerged at around the same time.

 The increasing size of the brain case is one of the most notable changes in the evolving humans as seen in these skulls at the "cradle of humanity" in South Africa.
 There is also evidence that intelligence also seems to be linked to an alternative source of changes in DNA.
 DNA changes by mutation, and also courtesy of "transposons" that move sections of DNA around by writing the information back into a cells DNA, presumably changed which bits get expressed.
 The DNA sequence of hundreds of individual neurons from human cadavers show that cells in the same brain are, indeed, genetically distinct from one another.
 This suggests a new level of specialization in brain cells.